HMS K17: Design

 Like all British K-class submarines, the submarine had a displacement of 1980 LT when at the surface and 2566 LT while submerged.
 The boat had a total length of 338 ft, a beam of 26 ft 6 in, and a draught of 20 ft 11 in.
 The submarine was powered by two oil-fired Yarrow Shipbuilders boilers and one geared Brown-Curtis or Parsons steam turbine; this developed 10,500 ship horsepower (7,800 kW) to drive two 7 ft 6 in screws.
 The hull contained four electric motors each producing 350 to 360 hp.
 The vessel was also fitted with a diesel engine providing 800 hp to be used when steam was being generated.

 The submarine had a maximum surface speed of 24 kn and a submerged speed of 9 to 9.5 kn.
 The boat could operate at depths of 150 ft at 2 kn for 80 nmi.
 The vessels armament comprised a 3 in anti-aircraft gun, ten 18 in torpedo tubes, and two 4 in deck guns.
-The torpedo tubes were fitted to the bows, the midship section, and two were mounted on the deck.
+The torpedo tubes were fitted to the bow, the midship section, and two were mounted on the deck.
 Its complement was fifty-nine crew members.